 Iowa to Continue Seeking Federal Education Waiver

-DES MOINES, Iowa (AP) — Iowa will continue its effort to get a waiver from the federal government's No Child Left Behind Act even though state laws governing teacher evaluations are likely why it hasn't received one, the state's education director said.
+DES MOINES, Iowa (AP) — Iowa's Education Department director says the state will continue its effort to receive a waiver from the federal government's No Child Left Behind Act.

-U.S. Secretary of Education Arne Duncan on Tuesday granted exemptions to eight more states, bringing the total to 19 so far.
+U.S. Education Secretary Arne Duncan on Tuesday granted exemptions to eight more states, bringing the total to 19 that have been granted waivers.

-Gov. Terry Branstad's education reform bill included evaluation proposals that would have met the guidelines.
+Gov. Terry Branstad's education reform bill included evaluation proposals that would have met the waiver application guidelines.
 But the Legislature didn't adopt those proposals this year.
-Instead, the education reform bill signed into law last week called for a task force to study the issue and to offer recommendations to lawmakers during the 2013 session.

 What's On KCRG